grntco/calculator/README.md

-# This is a simple calculator project.
+# Spectacular Space Calculator

-It was the capstone project for The Odin Project Foundations course.
-It combines my knowledge thus far of HTML, CSS, and Javascript.
+This is the capstone project for The Odin Project Foundations course.
+I used my knowledge of HTML, CSS, and Javascript to create a simple functional calculator.

+Live demo: